feross/feross.org/_posts/2020-09-15-form-california-llc.md

 Be diligent about keeping personal vs. business expenses separate.
 Or else, someone could claim your business is not really separate from you personally and attempt to sue you personally for the debts of your business.
 This is known as "[piercing the corporate veil](https://en.wikipedia.org/wiki/Piercing_the_corporate_veil)".

-Limited liability protection is one of the most important reasons for starting an LLC, so you don't want to lose this protection by careless bookeeping.
+Limited liability protection is one of the most important reasons for starting an LLC, so you don't want to lose this protection by careless bookkeeping.

 ## Step 9 - File a single tax return